Gastroenteritis in dogs

 What are the signs and symptoms of gastroenteritis?

-Dogs with milder gastroenteritis can show some or all of the following symptoms:
+Dogs with gastroenteritis can show some or all of the following symptoms:

 • tender or painful abdomen